Zach Mettenberger: San Diego Chargers

 On May 17, 2016, Mettenberger was claimed off waivers by the San Diego Chargers.
-On August 30, Mettenberger was cut from the team.
+On August 30, he was released.

 Pittsburgh Steelers

 On August 31, 2016, Mettenberger was claimed off waivers by the Pittsburgh Steelers.
 He did not play in any games during the 2016 NFL season and was inactive for 12 of the Steelers' 16 regular season games, as well as all three playoff games.

 Mettenberger was active for Weeks 4 and 5 (against the Kansas City Chiefs and New York Jets, respectively) as the third quarterback behind Ben Roethlisberger and Landry Jones.
-He was also active as the backup for Weeks 7 and 17 (against the New England Patriots and Cleveland Browns, respectively) behind Jones, while Roethlisberger recovered from an injury against the Miami Dolphins and rested for the playoffs in the season finale.
+He was also active as the backup for Weeks 7 and 17 (against the New England Patriots and Cleveland Browns, respectively) behind Jones, while Roethlisberger recovered from an injury against the Miami Dolphins and rested for the playoffs in the regular season finale.

 Following the Steelers' drafting of Joshua Dobbs in the fourth round of the 2017 NFL draft, Mettenberger was released on May 1, 2017.